cziesman/amq-activemq-ocp-client/README.md

 This will cause Spring to read the necessary values from the `application-openshift.properties` file.
 The client application will redeploy automatically, and the new instance will connect to the AMQ broker using the service address instead of the external route.

+## Send a message.

+A very basic web interface is available at http://amq-activemq-ocp-client-amq-client.apps-crc.testing/send, or whatever the route address is for your cluster.
+This example assumes that the application is running in a Code Ready Container.

+This interface allows you to send a single text message to the AMQ broker using the destination `test.foo`.
+Every time a message is sent, a message will be logged on the application client.
+These messages can be viewed either in the web console for the corresponding pod or on the command line.